-Nearly 2/3 of upper limb amputations involve finger or partial hand loss.
+Nearly 2/3 of upper-limb amputations involve finger or partial hand loss.
 Ossur’s i-Digits line of products provides one of the few bionic options to meet this need.
-Based on i-Limb technology, i-Digits offers myoelectric control over anywhere from 1 to 5 bionic digits (each device is custom configured based on the user’s residual hand).

-It is easy to imagine millions of people around the world benefiting from a device like this…if only we could make it more affordable!
+It is easy to imagine millions of people around the world benefiting from a device like this!

 i-Digits comes in two models: Access and Quantum.
-Access is the basic model, while Quantum adds additional grip capabilities, as well as increased speed and strength.
+Access is the basic model, while Quantum adds additional grip capabilities and increased speed and strength.